damiendherret/ToneWheelSine/README.md

 *ToneWheelSine* is a Synth VST/AU using JUCE framework (http://www.juce.com)

-*ToneWheelSine* is based on a hammond organ, hence the name, but it goes a little further :
-There is 9 drawbars representing each an harmonic in tha order :
+*ToneWheelSine* is based on a hammond organ, hence the name, but it goes a little further : there is 9 drawbars representing each one harmonic in that order :
 - Sub harmonic
 - 5th
 - Main